gandalf1819/Reinforcement-Learning-Comparative-Study/README.md

 ## License

-This project is licensed under the MIT License - see
+This project is licensed under the MIT License